thakremansi45-collab/Ai-project-/README.md

 this ai help to daily life mainly school office place and everywhere...

+ai is help to women daily life ai is help me for solve difficult doubts...

+ai is daily life use tool i love but why ai is help me for every time i am so happy for i use ai and solve all doubts

+ai helps for girls:- medical situation and promblems solve in few seconds of ai

+ai helps boys':- study releted and everything ask ai and ans is only few second

 i explain project in few lines thank you so much..